Heron: Taxonomy and systematics

-The night herons could warrant separation as subfamily Nycticoracinae, as it was traditionally done.
-However, the position of some genera (e.g. Butorides or Syrigma) is unclear at the moment, and molecular studies have until now suffered from a small number of studied taxa.
-Especially, the relationships among the subfamily Ardeinae are very badly resolved.
+The night herons may still warrant separation from the day herons and egrets (as subfamily Nycticoracinae, as it was traditionally done).
+However, the position of some genera (e.g. Butorides or Syrigma) is unclear at the moment, and molecular studies have so far suffered from studying only a small number of taxa.
+Especially among the subfamily Ardeinae, the relationships are very inadequately resolved.
 The arrangement presented here should be considered provisional.